Gary Peters: Military career

 Peters joined the United States Navy Reserve in 1993 at age 34.
-He served more than ten years in units at Selfridge Air National Guard Base, including Naval Mobile Construction Battalion 26.
-During his Navy service, Peters earned the Seabee Combat Warfare Specialist designation and carried out assignments as an assistant supply officer.
+He served more than 10 years in units at Selfridge Air National Guard Base, including Naval Mobile Construction Battalion 26.
+During his Navy service, Peters earned the Seabee combat warfare specialist insignia and carried out assignments as an assistant supply officer.

 Peters's reserve duty included time in the Persian Gulf supporting Operation Southern Watch; he served overseas again during increased military activity following the September 11 attacks.
 Peters attained the rank of lieutenant commander before leaving the Reserve in 2008; his awards include the Navy and Marine Corps Achievement Medal and the Military Outstanding Volunteer Service Medal.
 In 2018, he received a diploma from the College of Naval Command and Staff, part of the U.S. Naval War College.

 Business and academic career

 Peters worked for 22 years as a financial advisor, serving as an assistant vice president at Merrill Lynch from 1980 until 1989, when he joined Paine Webber as a vice president.

 From 2007 to 2008, Peters served as the third Griffin Endowed Chair in American Government at Central Michigan University.
 In that part-time position, he taught one class a semester, plus preparing additional student activities including two policy forums, and developing a journal of Michigan politics and policy, for $65,000 a year.
 Peters announced his candidacy to run for Congress two months after being hired.
 Some student and faculty members protested Peters's hiring, saying he could not be objective in the classroom while running for office and that the university job was subsidizing his campaign.

 Peters also has taught finance at Wayne State and strategic management and business policy courses at Oakland University.

 Peters was a senior policy and financial analyst for the Michigan Department of Treasury and served on arbitration panels for the New York Stock Exchange and the Financial Industry Regulatory Authority.